Nutgrove Shopping Centre

 Nutgrove Shopping Centre is one of two shopping centres located in Rathfarnham, a southern suburb of Dublin.
-The centre was built on part of the old Lamb's Jam orchards.
+The centre opened in 1984 and was built on part of the old Lamb's Jam orchards.

-The first drive-through restaurant (a McDonald's drive-thru) in Europe opened at the centre in 1985.
-The centre was also the site of an experiment, with Ireland's first social welfare services office within a shopping centre sited here.
+Europe's first McDonald's drive-through restaurant opened at the centre in 1985.

 The centre has nearly 1,000 free surface car parking spaces, 70 shops, 5 restaurants and a food court.

-Nutgrove Shopping Centre is directly served by bus routes 17, 61, 75, 161, 175 and nearby by route 14.
+Nutgrove Shopping Centre is directly served by bus routes S6 & 161 by Go-Ahead Ireland and nearby by Dublin Bus route 14.